mattsouth/arguegraph/README.md

 Abstract argumentation considers an argument framework to be a directed graph where nodes represent arguments and edges represent conflicts between the arguments.
 Multiple algorithms can be used to identify sets of arguments that defend themselves in a particular framework.
 This javascript library implements many of those algorithms in coffeescript, mostly for pedagogic purposes.

-[Demo](http://mattsouth.github.io/arguegraph/demo.html) - review all distinct argument frameworks with up to three nodes.
+[Demo](http://mattsouth.github.io/arguegraph/index.html) - Review all distinct argument frameworks with up to three nodes and test/share your own.

 ## References